AsfandiyarSafi/Floods-Education-Impact-Analysis/README.md

 # Flood Impact Analysis Project

-A comprehensive econometric analysis examining the impact of the 2010 Pakistan floods on educational outcomes using difference-in-differences methodology.
+A comprehensive econometric analysis examining the impact of the 2010 Pakistan floods on educational outcomes using difference-in-differences methodology along through analysis tools like Stata and QGIS.

 ## Project Overview